 And remember that practice makes perfect.

 **Attention Urban Preppers and Survivalists**

 If you think that because you live in an apartment or have a house with a small backyard that seed storage and gardening is not for you… Think again.

 I have created a book and made it available on amazon that shows you how t0 create a garden that produces enough food to sustain a single person in as little as 2 square feet.
 You can grow this garden just about anywhere that you can put a lamp.
 I also give a ton of tips on household composting. ( its a lot less fragrant than you might think!)
-I’ve gotten my publishers to reduce the cost of my book to .99 cents and if you have amazon prime its free!
+I’ve gotten my publishers to reduce the cost of my book to $2.99 and if you have amazon prime its free!
 If you are interested in gardening and producing your own fresh, chemical free fruits and vegetables please download my book and would much appreciate it if you would leave me a review when you finish it!